 He joined “K” Company (Old University Company), Queen’s Own Rifles, as private, 1893; was promoted to Corporal, Sergeant, and finally Colour-Sergeant of “K” Company; was promoted Lieutenant in 1897, First Lieutenant 1900; was appointed Captain of “E” Company in 1904; gazetted as Brevet-Major 1914; gazetted Major in 1915.

 In civilian life Kirkpatrick served in Toronto as the General Manager for Canada for The United States Fidelity and Guaranty Co., of Baltimore, Maryland.
+On 21 June 1899 he married Ethel Mulock, daughter of Sir William Mulock who fought with the QOR at Ridgeway.

 At the outbreak of War in August, 1914, Kirkpatrick was appointed in command of No. 1 Company, 3rd Battalion, Toronto Regiment, Canadian Expeditionary Force and left with that battalion for Valcartier.
 At Valcartier he was appointed junior major of the 3rd Battalion.